tylerjwoodfin/remindmail/README.md

 - Note: if `PiTasksCloudProviderPath` or `PiTasksCloudProvider` are missing or incorrect, tasks will not sync.

 # TasksGenerate.md
-Files in `TasksGenerate.md` (to be placed in the same folder as Tasks.txt), will be added to Tasks.txt depending on the syntax below.
+Files in `TasksGenerate.md` (to be placed in the same folder as Tasks.txt), will be added to Tasks.txt according to the syntax below.
 This is very useful for automatically scheduling tasks.

+## Some Important Notes:
+- capitalization doesn't matter anywhere.
+Feel free to use "[d01]" or "[12-31]D" or "[wEd]".
+- % operators are based on Epoch Time, not a specific year/month.
+If you use "[M%5]", it adds *every 5 months*, not necessarily May or October.
+This is why offsets are necessary to "align" it properly.
+- See the other sections below to further understand the + operator

 # TasksGenerate.md example:
 ```
 [mon]     This task is added if today is Monday.
 [thu]     This task is added if today is Thursday.
 [D01]     This task is added if today is the 1st of the month.
 [D31]     This task is added if today is the 31st of the month.
 [12-31]   This task is added if today is December 31.
 [1-5]     This task is added if today is January 5. (not tested on non-US systems)
-[M%2]   This task is added if today is the first day of an even-numbered month (try other modulo examples: https://www.wolframalpha.com/input/?i=6%252)
+[M%5]     This task is generated every 5 months (*not necessarily May and October! pay attention to offsets*)
 [W%3]     This task is added if today is a Sunday of every third week, based on Epoch Time.
 See instructions below...
 [D%4]     This task is added every 4 days.
 [W%3+1]   This task is added if today is a Sunday of every third week, _with an offset of 1_, meaning if [W%3] would normally be added last week, it will be added this week instead.
 [M%2]d    This task is added at the next even-numbered month, then deleted from TasksGenerate.md.

+[M%6+3]d  Schedule a doctor's appointment
+[W%1+5]   Take the trash out
+[D%1]     Go to bed
+[12-31]d  Celebrate New Year's Eve 2021
+[M%4]     Spend 15 minutes away from your computer
 ```

 ## Bad Examples:
 ```
 [Monday]  You must use sun, mon, tue, wed, thu, fri, or sat.
 Capitalization doesn't matter.
 [D50]     Months only have up to 31 days.
+[D%3] d   The 'd' operator must be immediately next to the ] symbol.
 [Y%5]     Year is unsupported.
 (thu)     You must use brackets.
 {thu}     You must use brackets.
   [W%3]   You must start tasks on the first column.
 [W%3-1]   This is invalid.
 To add an offset, you MUST use +.
-[W%3+4] This is also invalid and mathematically impossible.
-An offset of 4 makes no sense because [W%3+1] offsets 1 week, [W%3+2] offsets 2 weeks, and [W%3+3] is the same thing as [W%3].
-[W%3+4] is the same as [W%3+1]- you should use this instead.
+[W%3+4]   An offset of 4 makes no sense because [W%3+3] is the same thing as [W%3].
+Use [W%3+1] instead.
 ```

-# How to use, assuming Linux:
+# How to schedule Task Generation in Linux:
 - type "crontab -e" in the terminal

 - Add the line below (without the >, without the #, replacing the path with your real path):